Athletics During COVID-19 Restrictions

-GFA's Athletics Department remains committed to offering opportunities for students to participate safely in sports during the winter season.
-Our success with the fall season has reinforced our belief that sports play a vital role in the sense of community that characterizes a GFA education.
+GFA's Athletics Department remains committed to offering opportunities for students to participate safely in sports during the spring season.
+Our success with the fall and winter seasons has reinforced our belief that sports play a vital role in the sense of community that characterizes a GFA education.
 Our students develop lifelong friendships through their participation in team sports, and physical activity supports a healthier lifestyle.

 We encourage you to visit our Frequently Asked Questions on this page for more details about how we intend to run these programs in a safe and responsible manner.

 We appreciate your continued support of the GFA athletics program and, most importantly, our athletes, as we work to ensure a safe and positive experience.